flag0010/PopGen_UNET/README.md

 `python3 prep.sims.for.training.UNET.py`

 This produces 2 files, one called `training.data.npz` and one called `introg_reg.json`.
-The latter is needed for this work.
+The latter is not needed for this work.

 Finally open the `train.small.predict.introg.intensity.ipynb` and run on a GPU.